 The 1970s action thriller Dillinger tells the high impact story of the “gangster’s gangster” John Dillinger.
 While you’re watching actor Warren Oates on the run from the law, you’ll see shots of Ardmore, Enid and Nash.
-Mannsville, Oklahoma was the location of the bridge shootout and they even filmed at the Skirvin Hotel in downtown Oklahoma City, which has been renovated since filming.
+Mannsville, Oklahoma was the location of the bridge shootout, and they even filmed at the Skirvin Hotel in downtown Oklahoma City, which has since been renovated.

 “Weird Al” Yankovic is known for his pop hit parodies, but he also wrote and starred in UHF, which was filmed entirely in Tulsa.
 This 1989 sight gag comedy follows the antics of George Newman as he manages a local TV station.
 Before becoming the owner of UHF, Newman works several jobs including as a cashier at the fictional Big Edna’s Burger World, the real-life location of Billy Ray’s Catfish & BBQ.

 Bringing Up Bobby stars Milla Jovovich as a loving mother with a criminal record.
 In this heartwarming story, her longing to give her son a normal life leads them to Oklahoma.
 You’ll see shots of Leadership Square in downtown Oklahoma City as she pulls off cons.
 Also of note, the production crew spent an evening filming in POPS, an iconic diner along Route 66 in Arcadia featuring hundreds of soda flavors.